RememberOfLife/cedh_matching/README.md

 }
 ```
 `placements` is a list of tables, where each table has `players`.
 Only 3 or 4 player tables are allowed.

-### note
-The build for the matchmaker is broken right now because of an issue in the rosalia dep.
-(Will be fixed soon.)